 CCR is regularly removed from the boiler system and conveyed to the CCR handling system, which includes silos and truck loading areas.
 CCR fly ash is pneumatically conveyed in an enclosed system from the boiler system to storage silos.
 When unloading the CCR fly ash silos for transport to and emplacement in the surface impoundments, a pug mill is used to condition the CCR fly ash as it is loaded into trucks.
 The pug mill will be used to condition CCR fly ash as it is loaded into trucks for transport to and emplacement in the landfill.
 Dry fly ash can also be unloaded dry into trucks using a telescoping chute.
 CCR bottom ash is wet sluiced into CCR surface impoundments.
+Fly ash from another Vistra facility is also unloaded from trucks into silos contained with bin vent filters.
 Bottom ash is periodically removed from the CCR surface impoundments and remains sufficiently wet during and after handling activities, including dewatering, associated with transfer of the CCR.
 Table 2-2 below identifies CCR fugitive dust control measures that have been selected for use by the facility during handling of CCR and explains how the selected measures are applicable and appropriate for site conditions.
 The facility will use the identified measures when handling CCR to minimize CCR from becoming airborne at the facility.